Info-443-Spring-2023/project-1-scast26/README.md

 ### **BathroomList**
 **describe('Unit: BathroomList')**

+These various tests make sure that the bathroom cards are rendered as intended, including when no filters are applied, or when no bathrooms are found.

 - No results message shows when there are no matching bathrooms: tests to make sure that when no bathrooms meet the user's search criteria, the user is shown the following message: No Bathrooms Found!
 - When no filters are applied, show all bathrooms: tests to make sure that the entire Bathroom List is shown by default, meaning when no filters have been applied.
 - Bathroom cards render correct image: tests to make sure that each bathroom card is rendered with its matching image.